What to know about the roof collapse at the Jet Set club in the Dominican Republic

 What’s next?

-Rescue crews were still searching for potential survivors more than 24 hours after the collapse.
+Rescue crews were still searching for survivors more than 24 hours after the collapse.

-While an in-depth investigation into the collapse is expected, authorities have not yet commented on what might have caused the roof to fall, including any potential preliminary findings.
+An in-depth investigation into the collapse is expected.
+Authorities have not released any preliminary findings or commented on what might have caused the roof to fall.

-Prosecutor Rosalba Ramos told TV station CDN that while “everyone wants to know” what happened, authorities were still focused on finding survivors.
+Prosecutor Rosalba Ramos told TV station CDN that while “everyone wants to know” what happened, authorities are focusing on finding survivors.

 Credit: AP